Chart Color Schemes

 Educational attainment in Minto - St Andrews aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 26.0%, significantly lower than Greater Sydney's average of 38.0%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent, at 17.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (1.3%).
-Vocational credentials are also common, with 31.0% of residents aged 15 and above holding them, including advanced diplomas (10.0%) and certificates (21.0%).
+Bachelor degrees are the most common at 17.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 31.0% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (21.0%).
+Educational participation is high, with 33.3% currently enrolled in formal education: 12.7% in primary, 9.0% in secondary, and 5.6% in tertiary education.

-Educational participation is high, with 33.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.3% of residents currently enrolled in formal education.
 This includes 12.7% in primary education, 9.0% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education